2 Adams

 Adams County (pop.
 21,000) is located in central Wisconsin.
-It has the third highest median age and second lowest median household income out of all 72 counties.
+It has the second highest median age and seventh lowest median household income out of all 72 counties.
 It has trended distinctly more Republican over the past 20 years.
 The county voted Democratic in 8 out of 9 elections for president, governor, and US senator during 2000-2010.
-Since 2010, Republicans have won 10 out of 12 such races.
+Since 2010, Republicans have won 12 out of 14 such races.

 Click each column name to sort its values.

 All Adams County municipalities have voted Republican in recent years.
-In 2020, Trump’s vote share ranged from 58% in Adams City to 79% in Leola Town.
+In 2024, Trump’s vote share ranged from 54% in Friendship to 81% in Leola Town.

 This map shows the location of each municipality in the county, as it existed in 2022.